fillwithjoy1/Renaissance/README.md

 # Renaissance
-A small Among Us fork that aims to copy the features that SickoModeAU brings, but with a **focus on stability, because nobody likes a mod that keeps crashing.**
+An Among Us fork with some features added.
+No guarantees of any future updates!

 Extra features:
 - Sabotage All